SSDRNG/ha/README.md

-"I was created new branch master"
+"I was created new branch master!"